 Consumer Lab: "Green Teas Vary in Strength and Amount of Lead Contamination."

-Mukhtar, H. American Journal of Clinical Nutrition, June 2000.
+Mukhtar, H. The American Journal of Clinical Nutrition, June 2000.

 National Cancer Institute: "Tea and Cancer Prevention: Strengths and Limitations of the Evidence."

-Christopher N. Ochner, PhD, clinical scientist specializing in nutrition; director of research development, Mount Sinai Adolescent Health Center, Icahn School of Medicine at Mount Sinai, New York; co-author of The Alzheimer's Diet, 2012.
+Christopher N. Ochner, PhD, nutrition scientist; director of research training and development, Mount Sinai Adolescent Health Center, Icahn School of Medicine at Mount Sinai, New York; co-author, The Alzheimer's Diet.

-Beth Reardon, RD, LDN, integrative nutritionist in private practice, Boston; former head of nutrition at Duke Integrative Medicine at Duke University, Durham, N.C.
+Beth Reardon, RD, LDN, integrative nutritionist in private practice, Boston; former head of nutrition, Duke Integrative Medicine, Duke University, Durham, NC.

-Tea Association of the USA: "Tea Fact Sheet."
+The Tea Association of The USA: "Tea Fact Sheet."

 University of Maryland Medical Center: "Green Tea."

-University of Michigan Health System: "Green Tea and Its Effects on Alzheimer's."
+University of Michigan Health System Blog: "Green Tea and Its Effects on Alzheimer's."

-Zheng, XX, American Journal of Clinical Nutrition, April 2013.
+Zheng, X. The American Journal of Clinical Nutrition, April 2013.